anhchangvt1994/vite-vue_todo-app/README.md

 For more information about this project.

-- You can read detail about advanced structure of Vite + React + TS project in this [repository](https://github.com/anhchangvt1994/vite-project--template-vue-ts).
+- You can read detail about advanced structure of Vite + Vue + TS project in this [repository](https://github.com/anhchangvt1994/vite-project--template-vue-ts).
 - You can read detail about router, suspense and some common utilities in this [repository](https://github.com/anhchangvt1994/vite-project--template-vue-ts__vue-router).
 - You can experience the architecture above, along with SEO capabilities and lighthouse score optimization, as well as many other utilities, all of which promise to bring you a wonderful experience.
 And of course, you can use it for your own real-world projects [repository](https://github.com/anhchangvt1994/vite-project-template-vue__seo-web-scraping).